Modifications for students with Down syndrome

 There are different ways to structure the school day for a student with Down syndrome.
 If a student spends most of his or her time in a mainstream classroom, this is called “pushing in.”
 When learners work primarily in a resource room with a special needs teacher, this is called “pulling out.”
 Learn more about supporting students in special education.

 Students with Down syndrome may follow a different curriculum to their peers, or it could be that lessons are the same but grading standards and assignment specifications are different.
 A lot depends on the set up of the school, particularly if there are multiple classes for different sets of learners, or subject specific teachers in addition to general classes.
-The presence of additional learning difficulties and conditions that affect the learner, such as dyslexia or autism, can also impact on the approach taken.
+The presence of additional learning difficulties and conditions that affect the learner, such as dyslexia or autism, can also affect the approach taken.

 Modifications for home and school